 This plant has many common names, but they are all referring to some type of Monarda species.
 There are about 16 different species of Monarda and, as far as I know, all can be used interchangeably, with the taste of the plant giving us insight into its potency.
 Monarda fistulosa, M. punctata, M. menthifolia, and M. didyma are the ones most commonly used as medicine.

 Bee balm grows readily in the garden as well as in the wilderness.
 All species of Monarda are endemic to North America.

-In this section we’ll discuss the Monarda genus.
 You can differentiate the species through flower color and growth patterns.
+In this section we’ll discuss the entire Monarda genus, not individual species.

-Bee balm is a perennial plant that can grow up to six feet tall, but is more commonly around 4 feet.
+Bee balm is a perennial plant that can grow up to six feet tall but can grow anywhere from one to six feet at maturity.

 Rosalee is an herbalist and author of the bestselling book Alchemy of Herbs: Transform Everyday Ingredients Into Foods & Remedies That Heal.
 She's a registered herbalist with the American Herbalist Guild and the Education Director for LearningHerbs.
 Read about how Rosalee went from having a terminal illness to being a bestselling author in her full story here.